muhammadadeelzahid/GPS-Parser/README.md

 2. Include the `gps_parser.h` header file in your project.
 3. Implement the functions in the `gps_parser.c` source file.
 4. Compile and link the code with the ESP-IDF framework or you can use any C compiler to test its functionality.
+5. This project was also tested with ESP-IDF v5.0 by running build on the project.
+   - For `gps_parser.c` to properly link with your CMake Project, add the following line in your innermost CMakeLists.txt:
+     ```cmake
+     idf_component_register(SRCS "hello_world_main.c"
+                            "gps_parser.c"
+                            INCLUDE_DIRS "")
+     ```

 ## Usage